drug-design/course/docs/chapters/protein-structure.md

 *[Isomers]: Isomers are compounds with the same chemical formula but different 2D-structures *[Isomer]: Isomers are compounds with the same chemical formula but different 2D-structures

-The restricted rotation about the planar peptide bond allows the amide moieties to exist as discrete "s-cis" and "s-trans" isomers.
+<button  class='playb' onclick='playAudio(this)' data-mp3-name='protein-structure/cis-trans-isomers-peptide-bond-65769abe'><i class='fa fa-play' aria-hidden='true'></i></button>The restricted rotation about the planar peptide bond allows the amide moieties to exist as discrete "s-cis" and "s-trans" isomers.
 In proteins, the great majority of peptide bonds are s-trans.
 *[moieties]: Fragments, functional groups or portions of chemical compounds.
 *[isomers]: Isomers are compounds with the same chemical formula but different 2D-structures *[isomer]: Isomers are compounds with the same chemical formula but different 2D-structures